frederic-perez/AmE-dictionary/data/dictionary.md

 __duffle bag__ :camera:
 __dug__ _n_
 __dugout__ :two::hammer:
+__duh__ _interj_ _slang_ An ironic response to a question or statement, implying that the speaker is stupid or that the reply is obvious: _how did you get in here? – through the door, duh._
 __dulcet__ _adj_ :three: __1__ Sweet to the taste. _Dulcet icing._ __2__ Pleasing to the ear. __3__ Generally pleasing or agreeable.
 __dulcimers__ _n_
 __dull__ _adj_ :two::hammer: _Never a dull moment._